DexterInd/GrovePi/Software/flogo/README.md

 Details about TIBCO Flogo can be found on (http://flogo.io)

 ## Introduction
-This first Activity can be used easily in any graphically defined Flogo Flow to execute a Digital Write on GrovePi Board.
+This first two Activity can be used easily in any graphically defined Flogo Flow to execute a Digital Write or Read Temperature and Humidity on GrovePi Board.

 ![GrovePi in Flogo](screenshots/Flogo-GrovePi-Flow.png "A simple GrovePi Flogo Flow.")